 There have been no changes to our employee population or compensation arrangements that we believe would result in a significant change in the pay ratio.
 Accordingly, we have computed the ratio by reference to the same employee who we identified as our median employee for the year 2020, who was determined using the compensation of employees who were actively employed on December 31, 2020.
-We then computed the ratio by reference to that employee’s total compensation for the year 2021, which was $54,760.
-The total compensation of the Chief Executive Officer Charles Bradley in 2021 was $4,690,660.
+We then computed the ratio by reference to that employee’s total compensation for the year 2022, which was $65,150.
+The total compensation of the Chief Executive Officer Charles E. Bradley, Jr. in 2022 was $10,861,201.

 Compensation Committee Interlocks and Insider Participation

 During fiscal 2022, the Compensation Committee consisted of Mr. Wood (chairman), Chris A. Adams, Mr. Grounds, and Mr. Roberts.
 Chris Adams served on the Compensation Committee during his directorship term through the 2022 annual meeting of shareholders.
 None of the members of the Compensation Committee is a present or past employee or officer of the Company or its subsidiaries.
 During fiscal 2022, none of our executive officers served on the board of directors or compensation committee of another company that had an executive officer who served on our Board or our Compensation Committee.

 Pay versus Performance Chart

 Pursuant to Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(v) of Regulation S-K , we are providing the following information for the three most recent fiscal years.
 The Compensation Committee did not consider the disclosures below in making its compensation decisions.
 For information on our compensation decisions and policies related to Company performance, see the “Compensation Discussion and Analysis” section above.